 Gorge Native American Collaborative (GNAC): During COVID, Dawn saw the needs of community members skyrocket and collaborated with many social service programs to set a regular weekly meeting to discuss community needs and determine how best to work with Native American Community members to meet the need.
-GNAC - a social services collaboration partnership aims to increase staff and community volunteer education opportunities to improve our toolbox to become better allies for our communities and collaborate with health and social service organizations to better meet the needs of Native community members.
-Seeking annual culturally specific training for GNAC partners to attend and help them improve services and rebuild trust.
+GNAC-a social services collaboration partnership-aims to increase staff and community volunteer education opportunities to improve their toolbox to become better allies for communities and collaborate with health and social service organizations to better meet the needs of Native community members.
+Annual culturally specific training for GNAC partners helps them improve services and rebuild trust.